Greg Evans (television host): A Day for All Australians

 On a well-known podcast, Evans elaborated on his proposal to redefine the celebration of Australia Day, advocating for a "neutral day" and a long weekend.
 He suggested that the holiday be observed on the third Saturday of January, a date free of historical or cultural associations.
-The third Saturday occurs on a date between the 15th-22nd January.
-This, he argued, would allow all Australians, including Aboriginal Australians, Anglo-Saxons, Europeans, and Asians, to celebrate the nation’s values and contributions in a way that resonates personally with them.
+The third Saturday occurs on a date between 15 and 22 January.
+This, he argued, would allow all Australians, including Aboriginal Australians, Anglo-Saxons, Europeans, and Asians, to celebrate the nation's values and contributions in a way that resonates personally with them.

 Evans proposed an accompanying long weekend, beginning on the Friday preceding the third Saturday, rather than the traditional Monday.
 This adjustment, he believed, would foster unity and inclusivity while offering a modern and practical way to observe a national holiday.

 Greg Evans remains an influential figure in Australian media, known for his contributions to both radio and television and his enduring popularity as a marriage celebrant.